JaneliaSciComp/SAM_service/README.md

 ## Getting Started

 To get started with SAM Service, follow these steps:
+- NB: These steps were performed on ubuntu linux.
+Your packages/package manager commands, eg; 'apt', may vary.

 1. Make sure you have the cuda libraries installed.
 ```